WESTMILL – GENDER PAY GAP REPORT – APRIL 2018

 The median pay gap is the difference between the midpoints in the ranges of hourly earnings of men and women.
 It takes each person’s pay and lines them up in order from lowest to highest, and compares the pay at the midpoint.

-We recognise there is a difference between our mean and median data in terms of balance between males and fe-males.
-Speciﬁcally we are reporting a positive median pay gap of 14.9% and a positive median bonus pay gap of 12.5% in favour of females.
+- We recognise there is a difference between our mean and median data in terms of balance between males and females.
+Specifically we are reporting a positive median pay gap of 8.3% in favour of females, whilst our bonus pay gap is neutral at 0%.
 This would suggest that whilst there is higher pay and bonus pay for men on average, the higher number of men on our payroll is bringing their median value down due to the larger spread of data.

 Finally, I address this comment to any of our employees who might be reading this statement.
-Inside Westmill you should feel that your contribution is valued and recognised irrespective of your age, gender, sexual orientation or ethnicity.
+Inside Westmill you should feel that your contribution is valued and recognised irrespective of your age, gender, sexual orientation, ethnicity or other characteristics.
 If not please tell us.
 Tell your line manager, HR lead or Board Director.
 We want to create a management culture where talent and contribution are consistently and equally recognised so that we can collectively compete in challenging markets.
 That can only be achieved through a concerted effort by us all.

 Westmill is part of ABF Grain Products Ltd. To access the ABF Grain Products Ltd Gender Pay Gap statement, please click on the link below: